facebook/react-native-website/website/architecture/bundled-hermes.md

 #### Android Users on New Architecture building on Windows

-Users building React Native App, with the New Architecture, on Windows machines needs to follow those extra steps to let the build work correctly:
+Users building React Native App, with the New Architecture, on Windows machines need to follow those extra steps to let the build work correctly:

 * Make sure the [environment is configured properly](https://reactnative.dev/docs/environment-setup), with Android SDK & node.
 * Install [cmake](https://community.chocolatey.org/packages/cmake) with Chocolatey